Nat15005/Taller-4-AREP-virtualizacion-Introduccion-Docker/README.md

 - testHandleRequestForPostMethod: Checks that a registered POST route is handled correctly.
 - testHandleRequestForDeleteMethod: Verifies that a registered DELETE route is handled successfully.
 - testHandleRequestForUnsupportedMethod: Ensures that an unsupported HTTP method (e.g., PUT) returns a 405 error.

+### HttpServerTest
+- **testConcurrentRequests:** Simulates multiple concurrent GET requests to `/getBooks` and verifies that the server handles them correctly by responding with HTTP 200.
+- **testConcurrentPostAndDeleteRequests:** Sends concurrent POST requests to add books and DELETE requests to remove them, ensuring that the server processes concurrent modifications safely.

 ### Project Structure